 A questionnaire was designed by hygiene nurses and physicians with relevant experience within the field to evaluate the HCWs’ knowledge of the hand hygiene guidelines.
 HCWs who have regular patient contact were identified as relevant responders for the questionnaire.
 Data was collected between November 2017 and January 2018 at a Danish University Hospital (Hospital A) by a researcher with a medical background.
 The respondents (HCWs) were randomly chosen and answered the questionnaire via an iPad.

-The Sani nudge system is an electronic hand hygiene monitoring system which collects and records HHC.
-The HCWs in Hospital A had a Sani ID attached to their existing hospital ID badge and all sanitizing dispensers had a discreet Sani sensor attached that detected if it was being used and by whom.
+The Sani Nudge system is an electronic hand hygiene monitoring system which collects and records HHC.
+The HCWs in Hospital A had a Sani ID attached to their existing hospital ID badge and all sanitizing dispensers had a discreet Sani Sensor attached that detected if it was being used.
 The HCWs went about their daily routine as normal while the sensors and IDs continuously and accurately shared data on the location of HCWs and the use of alcohol dispensers.
 The data is anonymised and used to calculate HCWs’ compliance levels via algorithms based on the guidelines from WHO1.
 The clinical HHC data is from the same hospital that the questionnaire was performed.